wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 36 The loss of the people of Columbia that day, was four slain and five maimed.

-37 About this time a band of sea-robbers and pirates, who had established themselves upon the island of Barrator la, were committing great wickedness and depredations; and were ready to assist the men of Britain.
+37 About this time a band of sea-robbers and pirates, who had established themselves upon the island of Barrator la, were committing great wickedness and depredations ; and were ready to assist the men of Britain.

 38 But a valiant man, called Daniel, surnamed Patterson, went against them with his small fighting vessels,* and scattered them abroad, and took their vessels, and destroyed their petty establishment of sea-robbery.

 39 Now it came to pass, when Jackson heard that Pensacola, the capital of West Florida, had become a resting-place for the enemies of Columbia ; and that the men of Britain occupied the place, and had built them a strong hold therein ;

-40 From whence they sent forth the weapons of war and the black dust among the savages, to destroy the people of Columbia ; and that the servants of the king of Spain were afraid to prevent the wickedness thereof;
+40 From whence they sent forth the weapons of war and the black dust among the savages, to destroy the people of Columbia ; and that the servants of the king of Spain were afraid to prevent the wickedness thereof ;

 * Gun-boats.

 [264]

-41 Behold! he, even Jackson, went out against the place with a band of five thousand fighting men, the brave sons of Tennessee and other parts of Columbia.
+41 Behold ! he, even Jackson, went out against the place with a band of five thousand fighting men, the brave sons of Tennessee and other parts of Columbia.

 42 And it was early in the morning of the seventh day of the eleventh month, when the host of Columbia appeared before the walls of Pensacola.